 You might be a binge watcher if you sometimes sit down to watch one show and two or three hours later you’re still in front of the TV with your eyes starting to glaze over.

 I’d like to say I’m not a binger, that I’m one of those fully disciplined people that can sit down to watch one show only.
 However, I recently admitted, if only to myself, that I definitely can be easily sucked in to watching two – five episodes of a series in one night, especially at the end of a long day.
+And particularly when stuck in my house for days on end due to the pandemic.
 Once I sit down in my comfortable chair, an enormous bag of chips from Costco in one hand and the remote in the other, it’s very hard for me to get up and get moving.
-My most recent guilty pleasures include Big LIttle Lies and Breaking Bad.
+My most recent guilty pleasures include Big LIttle Lies and Schitt’s Creek.
 Have you seen either?
 If not, please don’t judge me.
 Both are wonderfully written and acted shows that are incredibly tough to turn off.

 How can binging be bad when it feels so good?